I-Asimov/javascript-learning_projects/README.md

 - Folder names reflect the project content.
 ---
 Thanks for stopping by!
 This repo is open for anyone who wants to see my mistakes and follow my learning journey.
-My motivation: **keep learning without being afraid of mistakes**.
 — Kerimcan